bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Test, found blinking bug in the function." />
 </p>

-So let&apos;s give this a try real quick here.
-Refresh the page and if I spelled everything right.
+<p>So let&apos;s give this a try real quick here.
+Refresh the page and if I
+spelled everything right.
 It&apos;s fading that one in and switching my tab, click on that one and it works, it&apos;s great.
 But then if I click another one again.
 I start getting this kind of weird blinking screen going on.
 What the heck is up with that?
 That is not what I was expecting at all.
 Alright, cool.
 I&apos;m going to refresh this, so I don&apos;t have that going on.
-Okay, we&apos;re going to fix this and look at sort of the solution for fixing that in the next lesson.
+Okay, we&apos;re going to fix this and look at sort of the solution for fixing that in the next lesson.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch2-19">2.19 Fixing a Bug (6:19)</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->